vishwas1101/Filters/README.md

 A comparison between Complementary Filter vs Kalman Filter can be found in the file ComplementaryVsKalman.m.
 I have provided a numerical analysis for the comparison, will upgrade to visual based representation soon.

-As mentioned kalman filters cabe be used onle for linear systems and which have a gassiun joint probability distribution.
+As mentioned kalman filters can be used only for linear systems and which have a gaussian joint probability distribution.
 This limitation is over come by using Extended Kalman Filters, Unscented Kalman Filters, and Particle Filters.

 ## Turning the Kalman Filter: